giacomo-puglielli/GLM-Bayesian-Inference/README.md

 - Acceptance rates

 ## Repository Structure
 - `GLM_Bayesian_Inference.ipynb`: main notebook containing implementation, analysis, and results
+- `Data`: folder containing the datasets used in the project, along with a brief description of each dataset
-- `report.pdf`: full academic report with theoretical derivations discussion
+- `report.pdf`: full academic report with theoretical derivations and detailed discussion